sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_onprem_data_migration.md

 In the [`cloud-data-migrations`](https://github.com/sourcegraph/cloud-data-migrations) repository:

+> NOTE: The TFC workspace requires special configuration to properly set it up, we will document this in the future.
+For now, just ask in #cloud-internal.

 1. Copy the `template/` directory, naming it corresponding to the customer
 2. For `project/`:
    1. Fill out all `$CUSTOMER` variables and set all unset variables in `terraform.tfvars` as documented